 Also, it’s a terrific parable about COVID, which is pretty funny because it was written and produced before COVID.

-Underneath all that bloody horror and symbolic residue is a movie with lots of ups and downs.
-The traumatic parts are really bracing, particularly a specific scene about two thirds into the movie (if you’ve seen it you know the one).
+Underneath all that bloody horror and symbolic residue is a movie with more ups than downs.
+The thriller portions are really bracing, particularly an apocalyptic scene about two thirds into the movie that is so intense and brilliantly constructed I had to pause my stream and get a glass of water.
+(It’s honestly my favorite thing I’ve seen in any movie from 2020.)

 Much of the teen drama on top of that is kind of vanilla and hackneyed, unfortunately.
-Mara feels a bit too dour as a protagonist, too ironically detached; Dylan unevenly sketched.
-Even if they’re imperfect protagonists, they definitely have palpable romantic chemistry which elevates their scenes together.
+Mara (Katherine Langford) feels a bit too dour as a protagonist, too ironically detached; Dylan (Charlie Plummer) unevenly sketched and inconsistent.
+Even if they’re imperfect protagonists, the actors have palpable romantic chemistry which elevates their scenes together.

-There is one X-factor on all of this generic teen stuff for Spontaneous, which is the omnipresent threat that any individual scene could be disrupted by an unexpected flesh explosion, making some scenes that are romance on the surface play more like slow-motion thriller.
-(Alas, the movie avoids most of the cruelest and cheapest gut-punches, at least in a timing sense.)
+There is one X-factor on all of this generic teen stuff for Spontaneous, which is the omnipresent threat that any scene could be disrupted by an unexpected flesh explosion, making some scenes that are romance on the surface play more like slow-motion suspense shorts.
+Will each kiss be their last?

 While I really liked a lot of the movie, I ultimately felt like it could and should have done a lot more to poke at the edges of the psychological terror it created rather than spend its last half hour morphing into a “live life to the fullest” parable.
 Given how well the premise is set up and depicted, I wanted to see a broader spectrum of its impact on the teens, the paranoia of instant death further explored, the trauma of losing the people you love given more fallout than “it made her depressed”.

 Spontaneous is definitely worth a watch.
-It’s timely and poignant, occasionally astonishing… but not quite the instant classic it could have been.
+It’s timely and poignant, occasionally astonishing… but falls just short of being the instant classic it could have been.

 Is It Good?